nathan-hook/programming-reminders/README.md

 Things to keep track of as a professional application developer and consultant...

+A lightly currated list of things for me to remember over time.

 Curated list of falsehoods programmers believe in. https://github.com/kdeldycke/awesome-falsehood